MagicManFoli/ReMailer/README.md

 # ReMailer

-run this service for a email adress and all forwarded messages from XING are being decoded and send back automatically.
+Run this service for an email adress and all forwarded messages from XING are being decoded and send back automatically.